prediabetes warning signs

 • Wounds that won’t heal fast

 A blood test can tell if you have prediabetes.
-There are several different types, and they are the same tests that diagnose type 2 diabetes.
-Talk with your primary care provider to see if they think you need one of these tests.
+There are several different types and they are the same tests that diagnose type 2 diabetes.
+Talk with your primary care provider to see if you need one of these tests.

 Reversing prediabetes